geomatics-io/ObjectListView/docs/recipes.rst

 Funnily enough, yes, you can -- I'm glad you asked.

-The basic idea is that you decide which properties of your model class you want to display in the `ObjectListView.` You give those properties an `OLVColumn` attribute.
+The basic idea is that you give your model class to `Generator` class and it create columns for the public properties of your model.
+If you want to have more control over the generated columns, you can decorate your model's properties with a `OLVColumn` attribute.

-The `Generator` class looks at the properties of a class and generates columns for all the public properties.
+The `Generator` class looks at the public properties of a class and generates columns for them.
 So, this line would generate columns in the `this.olv1` ObjectListView for all the public properties of `MyModelClass`::